President, Mississippi College

-Dr. Blake Thompson became the 20th president of Mississippi College on July 1, 2018.
+Dr. Blake Thompson has served as Mississippi College’s 20th president since July 2018.

 Since coming to MC, Thompson has become known for putting students first, exhibiting seemingly limitless energy, and bringing a new sense of excitement to the 196-year-old university.